 5 of the World’s Worst Dumping Grounds

 As a company that offers environmental services to businesses across the UK, we come across ‘waste’ on a regular basis, but the stuff we usually deal with is generally waste oils and fuels.
-In the western world, when we think of waste we typically think of household rubbish and recycling centres where potential rubbish can be reused for new things.
+In the Western world, when we think of waste we typically think of household rubbish and recycling centres where potential rubbish can be reused for new things.

 Unfortunately, the world’s waste is staggering in volume and sometimes dealt with in the most unethical ways, usually in order to save money.